Grant Administration

 The Grants Office suggests the following guidelines to identify proposals that advance the college’s mission and have the best chance of being funded:

-• Have you completed a needs assessment to identify challenges that a grant project can address?
+• Have you completed a needs assessment to identify challenges a grant project can address?

 • Is the proposed project consistent with the college's Mission and Strategic Plan?